marshmeloo/yii2-asana/README.md

 ### First API request

-When component is configured, you can start making requests to your Wordpress site.
+When component is configured, you can start making requests to your Asana site.

 For example, get ten latest published posts.
 Select `guid`, `post_title` and `post_content` fields only: